mlim15/sld-snp/README.md

 Compatibility
 -------------

-The Spell Learning features should be compatible with any spell.
+The Spell Learning features should be compatible with any spell that is learned through a tome.
 The Spell Discovery feature uses the game's leveled loot lists, so any spell mod that adds its spells to these lists will be compatible.
 Most spell mods do so.

 Installation
 -------------